 At RISD, begins Navajo Blanket Cylinder series.
 Kate Elliott and, later, Flora C. Mace fabricate the complex thread drawings for his artwork.
 He receives the first of two National Endowment for the Arts Individual Artist grants.
 Artist-in-residence with Seaver Leslie at Artpark, on the Niagara Gorge, in New York State.
 Begins Irish Cylinders and Ulysses Cylinders with Leslie and Mace.

 Tours European glass centers with Thomas Buechner of Corning Museum of Glass and Paul Schulze, head of Design Department at Steuben Glass.
 Makes his first significant purchase of art, La Donna Perfecta, an Art Deco glass mosaic.
 In Santa Fe, New Mexico, he builds a glass shop for the Institute of American Indian Arts.
 Working at Pilchuck with James Carpenter and a group of students, with the support of a National Endowment for the Arts grant, he develops a technique to pick up glass thread drawings to incorporate into larger glass pieces.
 In December at RISD, he completes his last collaborative project with Carpenter, Corning Wall, at Corning Museum of Glass in New York State.

 While he is at Pilchuck, his studio on Hobart Street in Providence burns down.
 Returns to Venice with James Carpenter to blow glass for Glas heute exhibition at Museum Bellerive, Zurich, Switzerland.
 They collaborate on more large-scale architectural projects and, using only static architectural structures, create Rondel Door and Cast Glass Door at Pilchuck.
 In Providence, they have a conceptual breakthrough with Dry Ice, Bent Glass and Neon.

 On the site of a tree farm owned by Seattle art patrons Anne Gould Hauberg and John Hauberg, the Pilchuck Glass School experiment is started.
 A $2,000 grant to Chihuly and Ruth Tamura from the Union of Independent Colleges of Art and funding from the Haubergs provide seed money.
 Pilchuck Glass School will grow into an institution with a profound impact on artists working in glass worldwide.
 Pilchuck Pond, Chihuly’s first environmental installation at the school, is created that summer.
-In fall, at RISD, he makes 20,000 Pounds of Ice and Neon and
+In the fall, at RISD, he makes 20,000 Pounds of Ice and Neon and Glass Forest #1,

-Glass Forest #1, and Glass Forest #2 with James
+and Glass Forest #2 with James Carpenter, installations

 that prefigure later environmental works by Chihuly.